 In 1999, Swiss woman Lotti Latrous founded the charity Centre l'Espoir (Center of Hope) for the poorest of the poor in the slums of Abidjan (Ivory Coast).

 Due to an airport expansion, Lotti Latrous was forced to look for a new location for her work.
-Fortunately, a suitable plot of land was acquired in Grand Bassam, 20 kilometers away, and in 2017 everything was moved to the wonderful new home.
-In Grand Bassam, as in Adjouffou, there is an outpatient clinic, a hospice, and an orphanage.
+Fortunately, a suitable plot of land was acquired in Grand Bassam, 20 kilometers away, and in 2017 everything was moved to its beautiful new home.
+In Grand Bassam, as there had been in Adjouffou, there is an outpatient clinic, a hospice, and an orphanage.
 In the outpatient clinic alone, 15,000 consultations are held annually.

 Marie Odile Gabet, from France, has been working in the outpatient clinic and social office since 2014.
 This enables Lotti Latrous to rest her lungs, which have been damaged by severe tuberculosis, and to occasionally recover in Switzerland.
 Since March 2018, the Frenchman Cedric Malik Gulamhoussen has also been part of the team and supports Lotti and Marie Odile in administrative matters and in the maintenance of the centers.